Sanshain/light-react/README.md

 In last case status is defined based on the first class of the child element

-<h3 align=center> Containers </h3>
+<h3 align=center> Containers meaning </h3>

-Containers is either elements having id.
-If container is not detected occurs appeal to root Container (by default id='content').
-Otherwise, the page will be completely reloaded
+Container is either element having id.
+If container is not detected, occurs appeal to root container (by default has id='content').
+Otherwise, the page will be completely reloaded.

+For more detail look the project samples and may the force be with you